tranquang7979/API-Integration/next.md

 5. POST /CMS/member/update-member
     - [x] add property 'agentId', 'prefix' that to know which agent should be owner of this member account.

+6. POST /CMS/member/update-login-status
+    - [x] add property 'agentId', 'prefix' that to know which agent should be owner of this member account.

+7. POST /CMS/member/add-bank
+    - [x] add property 'agentId', 'prefix' that to know which agent should be owner of this member account.

+8. GET /CMS/transaction/get-deposit-transaction
+    - [x] add property 'agentId', 'prefix' that to know which agent should be owner of this member account.

+9. GET /CMS/transaction/get-deposit-transaction
+    - [x] add property 'agentId', 'prefix' that to know which agent should be owner of this member account.

+10. GET /CMS/transaction/get-withdrawal-transaction
+    - [x] add property 'agentId', 'prefix' that to know which agent should be owner of this member account.

+11. GET /CMS/report/wl-daily
+    - [x] add property 'agentId', 'prefix' that to know which agent should be owner of this member account.

+12. GET /CMS/report/wl-daily
+    - [x] add property 'agentId', 'prefix' that to know which agent should be owner of this member account.

 ### Sites

 1.